 There have also been numerous incidents of cats suffering serious wounds as a result of poorly-fitting collars cutting into their armpits and necks.

-Our head of veterinary standards, Laura Playforth, believes collars have their place.
+Our professional standards director, Laura Playforth, believes collars have their place.

 But she says it’s essential owners are aware of the potential dangers of poorly-fitting collars as well as those made with elastic or featuring buckles only owners can unfasten.

 Laura said: “I’ve always put quick release collars on my cats.
 They have essential functions, so I think the benefits outweigh the risks.
 I use reflective collars which make the cats more visible in the dusk when road traffic accidents commonly occur.

 “I also have a bell to keep the local bird population safer and have added discs to prevent the neighbours feeding them and as a medical alert.

 “But I’ve also seen cats with serious injuries from collars, so I’m well aware of the risks.
 That’s why it’s vital collars are fitted correctly, checked regularly, and have a safety breakaway piece to prevent strangulation if it gets caught on something.
 We have lost several collars over the years which indicates how often they can get caught.
 I always have my all pets microchipped in addition to this.”

 At Vets Now, our vets and vet nurses are actively encouraged to discuss cases, positive and negative experiences, ethical dilemmas, and valuable research they have come across during their work.

 In one of those discussions, they have been debating the pros and cons of cat collars — as well as some of the frightening collar-related injuries they have treated.